enactjs/samples/pattern-activity-panels/README.md

 ---

-This project was bootstrapped with [enact-dev](https://github.com/enyojs/enact-dev).
+This project was bootstrapped with the Enact [cli](https://github.com/enactjs/cli).